TechxArtisanStudio/Openterface/docs/product/uconsole-kvm-extension/index.md

   <div class="slogan-subtitle">Plug in.
 Take Control.
 Anywhere.</div>
 </div>

 The **Openterface KVM Extension** replaces the original 4G/LTE modem in your uConsole's expansion slot and provides direct **HDMI input and USB HID control**, allowing you to manage headless devices on the go—without the need for external monitors, keyboards, or network configuration.
+It also enables **BIOS-level access**, letting you troubleshoot and configure target devices easy.

 <div style="text-align: center; margin: 20px 0;">
   <button class="md-button" onclick="window.open('https://shop.techxartisan.com/products/openterface-kvm-ext-for-uconsole', '_blank')">